f5devcentral/access-solutions/solution15/guide/guide.rst

 #.
 This initial access policy (default allow) is a per-session policy to populate required session variable name and values.

-Authentication of users to access for redirect to Webtop services.

 Per-Request Policy - SAML Identity Aware Proxy